NetZeus/Akrinet/SmartCommunity.md

         3) Have between 1–2 Internet service providers (ISPs)
         4) Low education level.

-Income may be the most transparent factor as it correlates to the geographic variations of the amount of ISPs and education level.
-Currently, **80 – 90% of the most affluent** households in the United States have Internet at home, in contrast to **50% of the those with the lowest median income**.
+Income may be the most transparent factor as it correlates to the geographic variations of the amount of ISPs and education level **[2]**.
+Currently, **80 – 90% of the most affluent** households in the United States have Internet at home, in contrast to **50% of the those with the lowest median income [3]**.
 With that, our team will target rural communities as poverty and disability rates are higher than urban areas.
 Additionally they have less physical and financial access to resources, which translates to very few ISPs; thus, a lack of competition leads to overpriced and poor quality of services.
-1 in 3 have only 1 ISP and majority of the rest have only 2 [].
+1 in 3 have only 1 ISP and majority of the rest have only 2 **[4]**.

 ## Community / Location
 Numerous communities fit the listed characteristics from the “Users” section.
 Our focus will be on areas that match all three characteristics. __They include__: